huijing/huijing.github.io/_drafts/drupal-101-feeds-for-content-migration.md

 tags: [drupal, site-building]
 category: planet-drupal
 ---
 Feeds is a very useful module when it comes to importing content into your Drupal site.
 However, it's not very forgiving, in that your data has to be formatted just right for the feed to take.
 This post is not so much about how to set up and configure feeds, but rather, a checklist of things to take note, especially if you're dealing with multi-valued fields in your data set.
 Before I begin, I have a short rant on the importance of content.
-You could [skip to the checklist](#feeds-checklist) but then, it'll be less entertaining.
+You could [skip directly to the checklist](#feeds-checklist) but then, it'll be less entertaining.

 The heart of every website is its content.
 At least, most of the time.
 And as much as I love [cupcake ipsum](http://www.cupcakeipsum.com/), there's no substitute for actual content.
 At some point in time during the process of building a website, there will be a task known as content population.